 The Paper Bag Princess by Robert Munsch

 Any book where the girl saves the boy from certain death is always welcome in my house.
 I love this book.
 Love it!
-I also like the reading I downloaded from Robert Munsch’s website.
+I also like the reading I saved from Robert Munsch's website.
 A lot of his books are on there.

 I'll Always Be Your Friend by Sam McBratney

 This one is, sadly, out of print now, but you can still get a copy second hand.
 It's about a baby fox who doesn't want to come home with his mother at dusk.
 That is, of course, until he gets scared by an owl.
 It's a great story about unconditional love, and it always leads to great talks between Grace and I. Things like "Do you still love me when I throw a fit?" and "Do you love me when I'm mad?"